gershnik/wsdd-native/README.md

 ___
 ```

-Then you can install `wsddn` as usual via
+Then you can install `wsddn` as usual via:

 ```bash
 sudo port install wsddn
 ```

-Daemon will start automatically on install.
+The daemon will start automatically on install.

 To start/stop/reload the daemon use: